ardangelo/excelangue.github.io/_posts/2013-06-02-essay-on-data-security.md

 categories: [essays]
 ---

-### Foreword

-This research essay was written as the final paper for my junior year English class, and as such the terms and phrasing assumes the reader has little-to-some technological knowledge.
-If for some reason somebody wants to read it, well, here it is.
+I wrote this research essay as the final paper for a high school English class, and as such the terms and phrasing assumes the reader has little-to-some technological knowledge.

 # Security Implications of Corporate Ownership of Personal Data